-What Does It Take to Become an Oncologist?
+How to Become an Oncologist?

 You might also be wondering whether you can join an oncology program straight from high school or have to enroll in a pre-med program first.
-Before we check on the process for you to become an oncologist, who is an Oncologist?
+Before we check on the process for you to become an oncologist, what is an Oncologist?

 Oncologists are specialist doctors who deal with cancer patients.
 They can either be Medicine, surgeons, or radiation oncologists.
-Medicine oncologists treat cancer through hormonotherapy, chemotherapy, targeted or biological therapy.
+Medicine oncologists treat cancer through hormonotherapy, chemotherapy, and targeted or biological therapy.

 Some specialize in a specific field.
 For instance, pediatrician oncologists deal with cancer.
 Hematologist specializes in the bone marrow and blood therapy.
-Surgeon oncologists operate on patients to remove tumors or perform biopsies while
+Surgeon oncologists operate on patients to remove tumours or perform biopsies while

 What should you do to become an oncologist?